Identity & Sync Groups

 What a sync group is

-- the unit of fan-out — a confirmed write to a row publishes a delta to every participant subscribed to that row’s sync group(s), and
+- the unit of fan-out: a confirmed write to a row publishes a delta to every participant subscribed to that row’s sync group(s), and

-- the unit of access — a participant receives a row’s deltas only if the row’s sync group is in their allowed set.
+- the unit of access: a participant receives a row’s deltas only if the row’s sync group is in their allowed set.

-org / team / user concept in the engine.
+There is no built-in org / team / user concept in the engine.
 Those are

 your domain words.
 Ablo only knows sync-group strings.
 The mapping from “this